thomas-jomedia/testing/README.md

 ### Old controller: ###

-We want to get rid of static method.
+We want to get rid of static method as they are not object oriented and hard to unit test.
 - old/controllers/game_controller.php

 ```php